marctheshark3/AI-Project-Starter-Kit/README.md

 - Update the system prompts for different project types
 - Modify the GitHub templates for your team's workflow
 - Customize the Docker configurations for different tech stacks
-- Add additional blockchain protocols beyond Ergo if needed
+- Choose which (if any) blockchain features to implement

 ## 📝 Contributing